Nimastz/bioinfo123b/README.md

-# First step dependencies setup
+# First time dependencies setup

 All dependecies are listed in requirments.txt.
 First time you running his project, you need to make a local venv, activate it and install dependencies locally on you loptop, so in terminal run this code: